AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

   * **Update status (@lastModified)** on or after MM/DD/YYYY HH:MM:SS AM
   * **Update status (@lastModified)** on or before  MM/DD/YYYY HH:MM:SS PM

-Once you have the list of affected recipients, add an **[!UICONTROL Update data]** activity to set their status to **[!UICONTROL Valid]** so they will be removed from the quarantine list by the **[!UICONTROL Database cleanup]** workflow,.
+Once you have the list of affected recipients, add an **[!UICONTROL Update data]** activity to set their email address status to **[!UICONTROL Valid]** so they will be removed from the quarantine list by the **[!UICONTROL Database cleanup]** workflow.
 You can also just delete them from the quarantine table.

 ## Push notification quarantines {#push-notification-quarantines}

 The quarantine mechanism for push notifications is globally the same as the general process.
-See [About quarantines](#about-quarantines).
 However certain errors are managed differently for push notifications.
 For example, for certain soft errors, no retries are performed within the same delivery.
 The specificities for push notification are listed below.
 The retry mechanism (number of retries, frequency) is the same as for emails.

 The items put in quarantine are device tokens.